 Because the paperboard tubes are so sturdy, I could definitely keep reusing them and refilling them until they start to break down.
-And then I wouldn’t feel so bad throwing it in the garbage because I know the paperboard will break down much quicker than plastic will!
+And then I wouldn’t feel so bad throwing it in the garbage or compost because I know the paperboard will break down quickly!

 What do you think of this DIY moisturizing lip balm?

 (Disclosure: One package of paperboard tubes was provided by SKS Bottle & Packaging to facilitate this post.
 No other compensation was received.
 Opinions expressed are my own.)